 “Are you allergic to Element 115?”

-I tried to say “What’s Element 115?”, but with the device in my mouth could only manage to gurgle out a few broken and unintelligible syllables.
+“What’s Element 115?”
+I tried to say, but with the device in my mouth I could only manage to gurgle out a few broken and unintelligible syllables.

-I reached up to my face, and realized that the device was gone.
-After a few minutes of dizziness, and slight nausea, I started making my way to the front office.
+I reached a hand up to my face and realized that the device was gone.
+After a few minutes of dizziness and slight nausea, I started making my way to the front office.
 In my disoriented state however, I opened the door to the Dentist’s personal office, and interrupted him meditating in the fetal position on the floor.

 He opened his eyes and looked at me.

-“600 hundred dollars”, the front desk clerk said.
-She had changed out of her smock.
+“600 hundred dollars,” the front desk clerk said.

 She sighed heavily and took the card.
-Several moments passed as she stared into her computer screen, before handing my card back.
+Several moments passed as she stared into her computer screen.

-I handed her my credit card, and she cringed as she informed me that there was a 50 dollar processing fee.
+I handed her my credit card and she cringed, informing me that there was a 50 dollar processing fee.
 I reassured her that I knew how those “sorts of things” went, and not to worry about it.
-I know how banks can be, and after paying my mechanic 20 dollars for new battery tags every month, a one time charge of 50 dollars didn’t seem out of line at all.
+I know how banks can be and after paying my mechanic 20 dollars for new battery tags every month, a one time charge of 50 dollars didn’t seem out of line at all.